LookAtMe-Genius-Cameraman/T_System/README.md

                         photos of visitors.

 running tools:
-  --detection-model DETECTION_MODEL
+  --AI AI               Specify the learning method of how to move to the
+                        target position from the current.
+When the nothing chosen, learn mode and decision mechanisms will be deprecated. to use: either `official_ai` --detection-model DETECTION_MODEL
-                        Object detection model to use: either `haarcascade`, `hog` or `cnn`. `hog` and `cnn` can only use for detecting faces. `haarcascade` is default.
+                        Object detection model to use: either `haarcascade`, `hog` or `cnn`. `hog` and `cnn` can only use for detecting human faces. `haarcascade` is default.
   --cascade-file CASCADE_FILE
                         Specify the trained detection algorithm file for the object detection ability.
 Sample: